swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/survey_monkey.md

 #### Sharing survey results: Raw data

-If requested, raw data as csv can be exported and shared with hosts and instructors.
+If requested, raw data as CSV can be exported and shared with hosts and instructors.

 From the internal view of the survey results click the green `Save as` button at the top right.
 This time, click `Export file`.